15 Types of Closet Doors For The Home: Popular Styles & Ideas

 Bypass Doors

-Bypass closet doors, also known as sliders, are familiar to most of us.
-Bypass doors are installed within a frame with a track that allows the panels to slide past one another.
-Today, they come in a wide variety of materials, such as wood, aluminum, and glass.
+Most people are familiar with bypass closet doors, also known as sliders.
+They are installed within a frame with a track that allows the panels to slide past one another.
+Today, bypass doors come in a wide variety of materials, such as wood, aluminum, and glass.
 They can look clean and modern or be paneled to look more traditional.

 Cons: Because these panels slide one over the other, you can only access half of your closet at a time.
 If you have older bypass panels or install new ones on old tracks, they may come out of the tracks and cause frustration.